bmcminn/sunshine-blue-coin-tracker/README.md

 ## Changelog

+- `10/19/2020` Update UI with `max-width` on app container and some readability improvements
 - `10/19/2020` **BREAKING CHANGE:** Update blue coin descriptions for multiple levels.
 Generally improving location accuracy and how to collect them, also breaking up entries describing more than one coin into their own checklist entries. *This requires you to redo your list.
 Sorry!*
 - `10/19/2020` Update `serialize()` and `deserialize()` to use [`lz-string`](https://github.com/pieroxy/lz-string) compression library for progress hashes in URL
 - `10/19/2020` Add `package.json` and include script for running local dev server via `php` for testing